HL7/fhir-shorthand/input/pagecontent/index.md

 `* recorder only Reference(PrimaryCarePhysician | EmergencyRoomPhysician | PractitionerRole)`

-> **NOTE**: A reference can only be restricted to a compatible type.
+> **Note:** A reference can only be restricted to a compatible type.
 For example, the subject of [US Core Condition](http://hl7.org/fhir/us/core/StructureDefinition-us-core-condition.html), with type Reference(US Core Patient), cannot be restricted to Reference(Patient), because Patient is not a profile of US Core Patient.

 #### Flag Assignment Rules